tdevere/ADO_DNS_LABS/labs/lab3/README.md

 **Run your Azure DevOps pipeline:**
 1. Go to Azure DevOps → Pipelines
 2. Queue a new run
-3. Watch the "Fetch Secrets from Key Vault" step
+3. Watch the three stages execute: RetrieveConfig, Build, Deploy

 **Success criteria:**
-- ✅ Pipeline completes successfully
-- ✅ "Fetch Secrets from Key Vault" step shows green checkmark
+- ✅ RetrieveConfig stage: Successfully retrieves AppMessage from Key Vault
+- ✅ Build stage: Creates and packages Node.js app
+- ✅ Deploy stage: Runs app and displays success message
-- ✅ No "public network access" errors
+- ✅ No "public network access" or DNS resolution errors

 If the pipeline still fails, revisit the DNS configuration and verify the custom DNS server is forwarding `*.privatelink.*` queries to Azure DNS (168.63.129.16).